Imagine a world where you only had to build backlinks while search engines did the rest.

 Luckily, keeping track of the status of your backlinks is part of what Monitor Backlinks does really well.
 Get your hands on a free 30-day trial here to check and track the status of your own backlinks!

-All you have to do is link your domain or upload the URL itself, open the “Backlinks” tab and look under the “Status/GI” column.
+All you have to do is link your domain or upload the URL itself, open the “Your Links” tab and look under the “Status” column.

 You can see straight away if the link is indexed by Google or not, with a green G to indicate that it is:

-And an orange G with an exclamation mark to indicate that it isn’t (it turns blue when you hover over it):
+And an orange G to indicate that it isn’t:

 Adding the Backlinks You Want to Monitor